Azure/intelligent-app-workshop/docs/wksp/05-semantic-kernel-workshop/simple-ai-orchestration/create-deployable-app/backend-api.md

 1. Application will start on specified port (port may be different).
 Navigate to <http://localhost:5000> or corresponding [forwarded address](https://docs.github.com/en/codespaces/developing-in-a-codespace/forwarding-ports-in-your-codespace) (if using Github CodeSpace) and it should redirect you to the swagger UI page.

-1. You can either test the API using the "Try it out" feature from within Swagger UI, or via command line using `curl` command:
+1. You can either test the `chat` endpoint using the "Try it out" feature from within Swagger UI, or via command line using `curl` command:

     ```bash
     curl -X 'POST' \